juliamp22/MRAC_software_II_ROS_intro/curriculum/5_Assigment.md

   - Using scanning to inspect the ouput of you fabrication process (e.g. 3d printing) and compare it to the expected output.
   - recording endeffector variables e.g extruder speed
   - recording robot variables e.g force, tcp position, tcp velocity, tcp acceleration
+  - using a usb camera, map an overall environment until a specific tag is detected.
+  - make a 3d reconstruction of an environment and compare it to the expected output.
+  - make a robot follower, a robot that follows you using an apriltag.